Behavioral Activation and Occupational Therapy for Multiple Chronic Conditions

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on behavioral and occupational therapy, so it's best to discuss your medications with the trial team.

-How is the Behavioral Activation and Occupational Therapy treatment different from other treatments for multiple chronic conditions?
+What evidence suggests that the Behavioral Activation and Occupational Therapy intervention could be effective for managing multiple chronic conditions?

 Tara Klinedinst